-If an engine has been sitting for a long period it is advised to remove the spark plugs, pour an eggcup sized amount of WD40 down each of the bores to lubricate the pistons on initial run up.
-The ignition can also be disabled and allow the engine to spin freely on the starter motor with no load until the oil ways are re-filled and pressurised, before being allowed to start completely.
+If an engine has been sitting idle for a long period, it’s advisable to remove the spark plugs and pour an eggcup-sized amount of engine oil down each of the bores to lubricate the pistons on initial run up.
+The ignition can also be disabled, and the engine allowed to spin freely on the starter motor with no load until the oilways are re-filled and pressurised, before being allowed to start properly.